 Northrop Grumman and BAE Systems as principal partners.
 Nine nations are

 partnering in the F-35's system development and demonstration (SDD) phase: The

 United States, United Kingdom, Italy, The Netherlands, Turkey, Canada, Denmark,

 Together with the F-22 Raptor, the F-35 Lightning II is the only true fifth generation fighter aircraft, and utilizes the latest technologies within advanced aerostructures, design, sensor systems, electronics, and stealth capabilities.

-Terma is considered a major strategic supplier to the F-35 Lightning II, a role that highlights Terma's unique position in the program.
+Terma is considered a major global supplier to the F-35 Lightning II, a role that highlights Terma's unique position in the program.
 The program is based on a best value-approach, and Terma's extensive participation is a result of world-class high-tech solutions at competitive prices and conditions.
 Terma has currently delivered systems and products to the F-35 program for more than DKK 1.2 billion and the total value of purchase orders received to date is over DKK 2 billion .

 Lockheed Martin expects to manufacture more than 3,000 F-35 aircraft and when full-rate production is initiated in 2020, the annual production will exceed 200 aircraft.